 Our chariot awaits.
 Let’s see how quickly they turn it around.

 We’re at the airport in Phoenix, and it’s time to give some credit where it’s due.
 First, when we arrived at the self check-in kiosk, we got a message telling us we were misconnected at Salt Lake City.
 The Delta personnel who resolved the situation were patient and friendly.
-After having the agent check several … Continue reading Credit where due at Sky Harbor
+After having the agent check several … Continue reading Credit where due at Sky Harbor, particularly to TSA

 Monday night I was able to relive my teenage years at the Guns ‘n Roses concert at University of Phoenix Stadium in Glendale, Arizona.
 What a great show!